 A value close to 0 indicates high signal quality, whereas a larger negative value indicates poor signal quality.
 Remember, you need to granularly select the appropriate value for each AP and avoid using a single value everywhere.

-There are many factors that can affect the a client's RSSI at the AP side including distance, building materials, objects, interference, etc. As much as we would love to give a recommendation, it really isn’t this simple.
+There are many factors that can affect the client's RSSI at the AP side including distance, building materials, objects, interference, etc. As much as we would love to give a recommendation, it really isn’t this simple.
 It’s safe to say -80dBm would be a starting point for standard home or office configurations, but there are too many environmental variables so you should have caution at all times.

 The best method to determine appropriate Minimum RSSI values is to perform a site survey.
 This can be done by testing the signal strength of various wireless clients at different distances.
 Each device will have different antenna configurations and will thus perform differently in the same geographic location.
-You want to connect to an SSID, make it specific to that AP (an override on that SSID), and then roam to what you would consider the outer edge of the desired coverage area.
+You want to connect to a WiFi, make it specific to that AP (an override on that WiFi), and then roam to what you would consider the outer edge of the desired coverage area.
 Mark the client's RSSI, and then take a couple more points.
 The more data you gather, the better idea you’ll get for the minimum RSSI value to use.